On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Preliminaries

-Assumption \ref{assum:cost} states that when two agents of the same type $i \in [N]$ are matched, the resulting cost equals that of serving a single unmatched agent of type $i$.
-In the context of ridesharing, this means that matching two identical trips incurs the same cost as serving either trip individually.
-The condition $c_{(i,j)} = c_{(j,i)}$ imposes symmetry and requires that the order of arrival---that is, which agent is active or passive---does not affect the matched cost.
-Additionally, $c_{(i,j)} \geq c_{(i)}$ requires that the cost of serving two matched agents is at least as great as serving a single agent alone.
-This is a natural assumption in ridesharing, where a pooled trip must cover at least the distance required by one of the solo trips.
+\Cref{assum:cost} states that when two demands of the same type $i \in [N]$ are matched, the resulting cost equals that of serving a single unmatched demand of type $i$.
+In ridesharing, food delivery, and freight logistics platforms, this means that matching two identical ODs incurs the same cost as serving either OD individually.
+The condition $c_{(i,j)} = c_{(j,i)}$ imposes symmetry and requires that the order of arrival---that is, which demand is active or passive---does not affect the matched cost.
+Additionally, $c_{(i,j)} \geq c_{(i)}$ requires that the cost of serving two matched demands is at least as great as serving a single demand alone.
+This is also a natural assumption in these applications, where a pooled trip must cover at least the distance required by one of the solo trips.

-We also define the \textit{matching efficiency} between two types of agents as follows.
+We also define the \textit{matching efficiency} between two types of demands as follows.